 The UK Commission for Racial Equality found a British medical school guilty of discrimination.
 The school’s computer program, which helped the admissions team find the best applicants, was found out to be biased against women and those with non-European names.
 The program was developed to adhere to the admission team’s decision-making history.

 The computer program was deemed a success as it showed a 90 percent accuracy.
 Though a complete failure in creating an equal admissions decision, the medical school did admit more non-European students than other medical schools.
 Human bias was clearly programmed into the software, but the technology did add in another layer of diversity.

 Hiring practices involving both AI and humans is part of a new system: “human-in-the-loop”, where recommendations are made by an AI program and options are provided so that provide recruiters can double-check.
 The interplay creates a more transparent and systematic approach to how decisions are made.
 Confidence from both employers and applicants will arise knowing applications are treated with fairness.

 Evaluate the state of the talent pool

-Using the Big 5, AI can support hiring professionals better understand applicants in a more holistic and a more human manner.
-AI holds the potential to positively impact how businesses approach their talent management lifecycle, from the candidate experience to on-boarding.
-By measuring and developing better insight into the individual differences in personality, hiring recruiters can create a transparent and a human-centric recruitment strategy.
+Using the Big 5, AI can support hiring professionals better understand applicants in a more holistic and more human manner.
+AI holds the potential to positively impact how businesses approach their talent management lifecycle, from the candidate experience to onboarding.
+By measuring and developing better insight into the individual differences in personality, hiring recruiters can create a transparent and human-centric recruitment strategy.